Thursday, April 21, 2011

 $ ln -s 1.3 latest

 This will create a soft link name “latest” which will point to directory “1.3”.
 Let’s see whether this soft link in UNIX created or not.
 We can see that in last line a symlink is created.
-Notice lrwxrwxrwx (first “l” denotes its symlink in unix)
+Notice lrwxrwxrwx (first “l” denotes it is a link in UNIX)

 Javin@unix_machine ~/symlinks